 Visit a cenote

-Cenotes are natural pools created by the underground river system that flows through the Yucatan.
+Cenotes are natural pools created by the underground river system that flows through the Yucatan peninsula.
 Directly across the street from Xpu Ha Beach are two cenotes: Cenote El Jardin and Cenote Azul.
 They do tend to get busy as the day goes on so if you want it quieter it’s best to go in the morning.

 Where to eat in Xpu Ha